CF,RF - LAA

 Brett Phillips was acquired by the Orioles, just one day after being designated for assignment by the Rays.

 Phillips’ time in Tampa Bay ended Monday when the Rays acquired Jose Siri from the Astros.
 The 28-year-old is slashing .147/.225/.250 with five home runs, 14 RBIs, and seven stolen bases this season.
 Phillips will likely factor in as the fourth outfielder for the Orioles, barring a trade of Hays, Mullins, or Santander.

-Rays outfielder Brett Phillips went 1-for-3 with a solo homer against the Tigers on Tuesday.
-He also logged a strikeout and sacrifice fly in the contest.
-Tampa Bay ultimately defeated Detroit by a score of 8-1.
+Rays outfielder went 1-for-3 with a three-run homer against the Orioles on Sunday.
+He also walked and later came around to score.
+The 28-year-old also tallied one strikeout in the contest.
+Tampa Bay ultimately defeated Baltimore by a score of 7-5.

 Phillips is now slashing .147/.219/.259 with five homers, 13 RBI, 13 walks, 80 strikeouts, and seven stolen bases this season.
 He was just 1-for-34 over his last 18 games prior to Sunday, so it was refreshing to see the outfielder contribute in a positive fashion.

 Rays outfielder Brett Phillips went 0-for-3 with a strikeout against the Pirates on Saturday afternoon.
 Tampa Bay ultimately picked up a 5-4 victory, walking off Pittsburgh for the second consecutive day.

 Phillips was one of two Tampa Bay starters to go hitless during the team's narrow victory to open the weekend.
 He is now slashing .161/.224/.273 with four homers, 10 RBI, 11 walks, 65 strikeouts, and six stolen bases this season.